 While in search of an historic property on which to start a “sustainable, model farm”, Marc Schappell and Tom Anderson stumbled across Meadowood Farms visiting Cazenovia from New York City for a wedding one summer weekend in 1995.
 Little did they know they would leave Cazenovia that weekend wedded themselves to Meadowood Farms… and thus began a long journey to first reclaim and historically restore the main house, followed by re-appending land parcels that had been divided off over the years from the farm, along with buying new, contiguous land that once had been a part of the two-century-old Cook Farm.
 Dave Cook's wife Ellie still lives, in fact, on what had originally been Dave's great, great, grandfather’s land.
 Over time, a number of barns on the farm have been re-purposed and restored accordingly, including a late 1700’s “English threshing” barn that was been dismantled piece by piece and moved to the farm as part of the “new” complex of barns.

 The farm is vibrant today, perhaps in many of the same ways it was vibrant 100 years ago for the Chards, and now encompasses 225 acres, bordered by state preserved lands.
 In 2002 Meadowood Farms began to breed what became a nationally-recognized herd of Belted Galloway cattle, and today continue to raise a herd of Belted Galloway steers.
-In 2003 Meadowood Farms joined forces with Bee Tolman to continue developing a pre-eminent flock of purebred East Fresian ewes and a creamery that has produced some of the most-awarded artisan cheeses in the US.
-And the farm continues to sell its all-natural pasture-raised beef and lamb, as well as yarn spun from its own lambs' wool.
+In 2003 Meadowood Farms joined forces with Bee Tolman to continue developing a pre-eminent flock of dairy ewes, a sheep-milk creamery, and one of the top Belted Galloway herds in the US.